Credit card protection with Section 75

 Is there anything I can do if my Section 75 claim is rejected?

 If your credit card provider refuses your Section 75 claim, but you believe you have a strong case, the first step is to make an official complaint to your credit card provider.
-Your credit card provider then has up to eight weeks to respond to your complaint.

 If the Financial Ombudsman decides in your favour, they can compel your credit card provider to make it right.
 Bear in mind though that there is no guarantee that your claim will be successful.

-There’s usually no minimum spend required for a debit card or credit card purchase to be covered by chargeback, but there are time limits.
+There’s usually no minimum spend required for a debit card or credit card purchase to be covered by Chargeback, but there are time limits.
 You’ll typically have 120 days from the date of the transaction to contact your bank to make a claim.

 Do I have any credit card insurance for purchases over £30,000?

-This form of protection doesn’t apply to credit cards, but instead covers linked credit agreements.
-This is where you’ve agreed a financing deal to buy a good or service.
+A linked credit agreement is where you’ve agreed a financing deal to buy goods or service.
 Car finance is a common example.
-But credit agreements secured on land are excluded.
+Buying a new kitchen on finance is another.

 Unlike Section 75, the credit provider and the supplier are not equally responsible if something goes wrong.
 To make a claim under Section 75a, you must first have tried to resolve the issue with the product or service provider directly, but with no success.